Beat the winter blues with Tulsa's best mugs of hot chocolate

 And for those who want to enjoy a gourmet hot chocolate experience at home, Chocolate Nosh offers hot chocolate bombs, egg-sized chocolates that one pours hot milk over so that the chocolate shell melts, and the cocoa powder and marshmallows within can achieve their fullest potential.

-A number of local establishments offer their own twists on hot chocolate.
-Here are some of our favorites.
+A number of local establishments offer their own twists on hot chocolate, and here are some of our favorites.

 Cricket and Fig